cozmcode/cozm-docs/cozm-travels/README.md

 | `phone`                     | Phone number                                             | `12025550123`             |
 | `signature`            | Base64-encoded signature image                           | `data:image/png;base64,...` |

 > ℹ️ Other data types may be used.
-Contact the Cozm API team if needed.
+Contact the Cozm team if needed.

 ---